Design of new resonant haloscopes in the search for the darkmatter axion: a review of the first steps in the RADES collaboration: Conclusions

-This work has been funded by the Spanish Agencia Estatal de Investigación (AEI) and Fondo Europeo de Desarrollo Regional (FEDER) under project FPA-2016-76978-C3-2-P (supported by the grant FPI BES-2017-079787) and PID2019-108122GB-C33, and was supported by the CERN Doctoral Studentship programme.
+\funding{This work has been funded by the Spanish Agencia Estatal de Investigación (AEI) and Fondo Europeo de Desarrollo Regional (FEDER) under projects FPA-2016-76978-C3-2-P (supported by the grant FPI BES-2017-079787) and PID2019-108122GB-C33, and was supported by the CERN Doctoral Studentship programme.
 The research leading to these results has received funding from the European Research Council under grant ERC-2018-StG-802836 (AxScale project).
-IGI acknowledges also support from the European Research Council (ERC) under grant ERC-2017-AdG-788781 (IAXO+ project).
+IGI acknowledges support from the European Research Council (ERC) under grant ERC-2017-AdG-788781 \mbox{(IAXO+ project).}} \conflictsofinterest{The authors declare no conflict of interest.}